cfoh/Multi-Armed-Bandit-Example/cmab/README.md

 ## What's Next?<a name=next></a>

 Contextual Multi Armed Bandit can also be implemented differently.
 We can summarize user features and actions to form contexts.
 With all information summarized in the context, we can then use a single ML agent to manage all contexts.
-We shall disucss this implementation in the next chapter.
+We shall discuss this implementation in the [next chapter](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/cmab2).